 How fintech is changing the landscape for small businesses

 Here are some of the main ways fintech is helping Kiwi businesses grow.

 Cloud-based software like Xero has quickly become the norm for SMEs, accountants and advisors.

 Log on anytime and see exactly what’s going on in your business.
 And when you need a cash injection for a growth spurt, it’s easier to show lenders or investors what’s happening within your accounts.

 2. Global payments

 It used to be a pain to accept payments from someone in another country, but thanks to services like PayPal small businesses can sell worldwide with fewer hassles and a much bigger market.

 It’s not uncommon for business owners here in New Zealand to borrow from family and friends to avoid the often-arduous process of traditional loan applications via the banks.
 As a result, the lines between personal and business finance can often become blurred.

-Traditional lenders also usually look for security to borrow against, along with years’ worth of financial data – which of course you may not have in the early days.
+Traditional lenders also usually look for security to borrow against, along with years’ worth of financial data, which of course you may not have from the early days.